platformsh/platformsh-docs/toolstacks/drupal/migrate-an-existing-site.rst

 .. code-block:: console

-   $ drush sql-dump @platform.local > backup_database.sql
+   $ drush @platform.local sql-dump > backup_database.sql

 You can also sanitize your database prior to import it into Platform by running:

 .. code-block:: console

-   $ drush sql-sanitize @platform.local
+   $ drush @platform.local sql-sanitize

-When you're ready, import your database to your remote Platform environment.
+When you're ready, export your local database and then import it into your remote Platform environment.

 .. code-block:: console

+   $ drush @platform.local sql-dump > local_database.sql
-   $ drush sql-sync @platform.local @platform.master
+   $ drush @platform.master sql-cli < local_database.sql

 When the process completes, you can visit the URL of your development environment and test that the database has been properly imported.